louisdutton/viardot/README.md

 # Viardot

-A physically-modelled vocal synthesiser.
+An open-source, physically-modelled vocal synthesiser.
 Built in rust.